pipelight/doc.pipelight/guide/index.md

 # Getting Started

-## Install with a your package manager
+## Install with your package manager

 Arch Linux (AUR)